bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 strong intuition for the techniques.
 The downside is that you go down so many rabbit holes and don't make too much direct progress towards a target.
-Fortunately, I'm not beholden to any sort of pressures like academics so I can wander around to my hearts content.
+Fortunately, I'm not beholden to any sort of pressures like academics so I can wander around where heart desires.
 As they say, it's about the journey not the destination.
 See you next time!

 References